-If you go out to the casino to gamble as a means of escaping your worries, troubles at home, boredom or loneliness, you may have a problem.
+If you go out to the casino to gamble as a means of escaping your worries, troubles at home, boredom, or loneliness, you may have a problem.
 Gambling, in and of itself, isn’t the issue.
 It’s the fact that you feel that you’re only alive while you’re gambling.
-When you’re in the casino or at the track, you’re not bogged down in the turmoil with your wife (or husband) and kids, with the big project that failed because you let the team down at work.
-Furthermore, you’re not bored while you’re in the midst of the action.
-You’re not lonely either.
-After all, there are hundreds, maybe thousands, of people here just like you who are chasing Lady Luck.
-Gambling to escape worries, problems, boredom and loneliness once in a while doesn’t mean you have a problem with gambling.
-It can be a sign that you have a problem, however, if that’s what you do frequently.
 In fact, problem gambling often begins with escape gambling.
 It just progresses from there.

 Family Welfare Suffers

-When the welfare of the family begins to suffer as a result of gambling, it’s likely that gambling has progressed to a severe stage.
-If you lose your house or are evicted from your apartment, had your car repossessed, or are sent to jail for crimes committed to finance your gambling, you have entered the phase of gambling that is now a steep downward slide.
+When the family’s welfare begins to suffer as a result of gambling, gambling has likely progressed to a severe stage.
+If you lose your house or are evicted from your apartment, have your car repossessed, or are sent to jail for crimes committed to financing your gambling, you have entered the phase of gambling that is now a steep downward slide.

 Thoughts of Self-Destruction

-If you’ve ever contemplated hurting yourself or others, or entertained thoughts of suicide, or attempted to kill yourself as a result of your gambling, you desperately need help for your problem.
+If you’ve ever contemplated hurting yourself or others, entertained thoughts of suicide, or attempted to kill yourself as a result of your gambling, you need help.
 It’s gone far beyond casual to problem to compulsive gambling addiction.
 Do not wait a minute longer.
-Call the National Suicide Prevention Lifeline at 1-800-273-TALK.
+Call 988 now to get emergency help.